Tom Platz: 1992 "Squat Off"

 In 1992, Tom Platz faced ‘Dr. Squat’ Fred Hatfield in a squat competition.
 The “squat-off,” as it’s often called, went down in Essen, Germany.
 It was decided that they’d compete in two phases — a max lift portion and a single set with 525 pounds for the most reps possible.
 For 525 pounds, Platz completed 23 reps.
 Dr. Squat, in contrast, managed 11 reps.
-This mattered little for Fred Hatfield, who, in the max rep part of the contest, squatted 855 pounds to Platz’s 765 pounds.
+This mattered little for Fred Hatfield, who, in the max lift part of the contest, squatted 855 pounds to Platz’s 765 pounds.